 You can contact the local Property Appraiser and DMV for the county where the property is located for more information.
 In the event the mobile home was sold as part of the parcel, you should be able to go to the Tax Collector with an Application for Title, a copy of the tax deed to establish your bill of sale, and the property card to obtain the transfer of title to the mobile home for your benefit if it has not been retired.

-For our clients, we have been able to assist in getting this straightened out with the varying county Tax Collectors and helping them establish procedure for these types of issues.
+For our clients, we have been able to assist in determining this with the varying county Tax Collectors and helping them establish procedure for these types of issues.

 So how does this second scenario affect you as the purchaser of the vacant land?
 Since the mobile home is considered personal property of someone else you will need to get the County Sheriff involved in moving the home and/or getting an eviction order.